RJZauner/machine-learning-project-checklist/README.md

     - Are there any research papers available for this problem?
       - Blogs
       - Academic papers
-    - Supervised vs Unsupervised Learning
+    - Supervised vs. Unsupervised Learning
   - Data Considerations
     - Data Bias
       - What steps can we take to ensure our model's predictions are fair?